Your First Worship Service

 Where do I sit?

-Please sit in the marked spots to preserve physical distancing .
-You are welcome to sit with all members of your social bubble.
+Please sit in the marked spots to preserve physical distancing.
+You are welcome to sit in any of the pews.

 How do I participate?